Corporate Governance

 TOMOKU CO., LTD. | 108,033 | 108,033 | We are engaged in transactions in package-related businesses, and we hold them for the purpose of maintaining and strengthening business relationships. | Yes |

-*1 The company that owns the shares does not hold the Company's shares, but the Company's subsidiaries hold the Company's shares.
+Note 2: The company holding the shares does not hold the Company's shares, but the Company's subsidiary holds the Company's shares.

 Dialogue with shareholders and investors